Visiting Other Yacht Clubs

 To maintain goodwill between the AYC and these reciprocating clubs, it’s important to follow these guidelines:

-• Be prepared to present your membership card as soon as you arrive at the reciprocal club.
-Some clubs have barriers or security guards to prevent unauthorized access, so explain that you’re visiting under their club’s reciprocal agreement.
+- Be prepared to present your membership card at any club you visit.
+Some clubs have barriers or security guards to prevent unauthorized access, so explain that you’re visiting from the Arizona Yacht Club.
 Please do not try to enter without your card; if access is denied, please do not argue.
-Disappointing as that may be, plan to return later and notify AYC membership directors of the problem to see if they can arrange a more favorable welcome next time.
+Disappointing as that may be, plan to return later and notify the AYC Commodore or Membership Directors of the problem to see if they can arrange a more favorable welcome next time.

-• Needless to say, be gracious and courteous.
+- Needless to say, be gracious and courteous.
 You are an envoy for AYC, and our entire club will be judged by your actions.
 Encourage their members to visit us in the winter.
 Tell them about our great Birthday Regatta, Spring/Fall race series, and our two primary sailing locations (Lake Pleasant and Tempe Town Lake).
-Offer our Web address.